-Using this trademarked 6 Ps of Progress, Dean Lindsay is a best selling author and business keynote speaker that delivers programs that help companies realize greater productivity, while creating a rewarding work environment for all team members.
+Using his trademarked 6 Ps of Progress™, Dean is a best-selling author and business keynote speaker - who delivers programs to help companies realize greater productivity, while creating a rewarding work environment for all team members.

-He is the author of two books, The Progress Challenge: Working and Winning in World of Change and Cracking the Network CODE: 4 Steps to Priceless Business Relationships.
+He is the best-selling author of Creating Progress in a World of Change, How to Achieve Big PHAT Goals (winner of the Business Class News Editors' Choice Book of the Year Award), The Progress Challenge: Working and Winning in World of Change and Cracking the Network CODE: 4 Steps to Priceless Business Relationships.
 He has been hailed as a

 Master of Progress by Jay Conrad Levinson, the father of Guerilla Marketing.

-With his refreshingly daring, imaginative and highly effective style, Dean Lindsay has the rare ability delivering profitable, valued and important information to a wide variety of audiences even in the midst of challenging economic times or negative change.
-Dean Lindsay's process for creating customized content includes:
+With his refreshingly daring, imaginative and highly effective style, Dean has the rare ability to deliver profitable, valued and important information to a wide variety of audiences - even in the midst of challenging economic times or negative change.
+Dean's process for creating customized content includes:

 - Researching your industry, company and organization